ApiBtcOrg/apibtcorg.github.io/README.md

 ![](./static/images/bloom2.png)

-APIBTC enables easy integration of Bitcoin payments via the Lightning Network directly into your AI applications using simple APIs in Python and JavaScript.
+ApiBTC enables easy integration of Bitcoin payments via the Lightning Network directly into your AI applications using simple APIs in Python and JavaScript.

 - **Lightning Fast Payments:** Instant Bitcoin transactions optimized for speed and scalability.
 - **AI-Friendly:** Easily integrate into AI agents and automation scripts.